netpanzer/netpanzer/BUILD.md

 netpanzer, the binary will be output to your build directory.
 You can run it from there, and it will find the data in the parent directory.

-To see various build-time configuration options, use:

-    meson configure

 To build netpanzer:

     ninja